 Significant judgment is required in developing the Company's provision for income taxes, deferred tax assets and liabilities and any valuation allowances that might be required against the deferred tax assets.
 Management evaluates its ability to realize its deferred tax assets on a quarterly basis and adjusts its valuation allowance when it believes that it is more likely than not that the asset will not be realized.
-There were no valuation allowances during fiscal 2014 or fiscal 2013.
+There were no valuation allowances during fiscal 2015 or fiscal 2014.

 The Company follows ASC Topic 740-10-25 "Accounting for Uncertainty in Income" which contains a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
 The Company considers many factors when evaluating and estimating its tax positions and tax benefits, which may require periodic adjustments and which may not accurately anticipate actual outcomes.
 The Company does not believe that there are any unrecognized tax benefits related to certain tax positions taken on its various income tax returns.
+The Company's policy is to classify interest and penalties related to unrecognized tax benefits, if and when required, as part of interest expense and general and administrative expense, respectively, in the consolidated statement of operations.